 Why you Should Choose to Elope in Arizona

 Arizona is a dreamy, adventure filled, elopement friendly state.
-We have same day marriage licenses, easy access to locations & permits (mostly), a ton of awesome vendor options, and a seemingly never ending list of gorgeous backdrops to choose from!
+We have easy access to locations & permits (mostly), a ton of awesome vendor options, and a seemingly never ending list of gorgeous backdrops to choose from!
+Deserts- check!
+Mountains- check!
+Red rock cliffs- check!
 And did I mention- no waiting period on our easy to get and use marriage licenses.
-Thousands of couples choose AZ’s southwest lovers’ dream landscapes to say their wedding vows.
+Find out why thousands of couples each year choose AZ’s southwest lovers’ dream landscapes to say their wedding vows.

 If you ever watched an old Western movie or cartoon depicting the southwest desert, odds are high you grew up dreaming about visiting Arizona landscapes.
-The AZ desert has captivated imaginations for generations with it’s rock formations like Monument Valley and images of towering saguaro cacti of the lower Sonoran Desert.
+The AZ desert has captivated imaginations for generations.
+Rock formations like Monument Valley and images of towering saguaro cacti are just a few of the timeless backdrops in our state.

-But did you know Arizona is also home to six separate biomes including mountainous terrain with evergreen pines, areas of lush green forests, snow capped mountain peaks, and summer wildflowers galore?
+But did you know Arizona is also home to six separate biomes?
+These include mountainous terrain with evergreen pines, areas of lush green forests, snow capped mountain peaks, and summer wildflowers galore?
 And what does all this have to do with planning a wedding?
-It means that we have fantastic options all 12 months of the year to make your elopement wedding or Arizona micro-wedding dreams come to life!
+It means that we have fantastic options all 12 months of the year!
+Any month can work to make elopement or wedding dreams come to life!

 Get expert help from a local Arizona Elopement photographer & planning consultant to help you scout locations and guide you through the planning process.